mysqljs/mysql/Readme.md

     cd ~/.node_libraries
     git clone git://github.com/felixge/node-mysql.git mysql

-## Compatibility

-This module is compatible with node v0.4.x.

-If you need to work with an older node version, download v0.9.0.
-It supports node >= v0.1.102.

 ## Design Goals

 * TDD: All code is written using test driven development, code coverage should approach 100%